 An Amazon gift card is the perfect gift to show up with when visiting a new mom – it helps her buy just about anything under the sun with the click of a button.

 9. A self-care bundle for mom

-Self-care can feel like a cruel joke in postpartum; that’s why a small self-care bundle is always a good idea.
+Self-care can feel like a cruel joke in postpartum, so a small self-care bundle is always a good idea.

-You can always make your own with a few sheet masks, a weighted eye pillow, a nice hand cream, and whatever else you think she’ll enjoy.
+You can always make your own with a few sheet masks, a weighted heat wrap, a nice hand cream, a non-toxic candle, and whatever else you think she’ll enjoy.